OkeyShourovDAW/Anti-Virus-OKEY_shourov-kali_linux/README.md

 #!
 This is a perfect readme file
 # this is a Anti-Virus made my OKEY_shourov under darkalenweb

+# ACTIVATION CODE?

+   what is activation code.?
+ans>>>> There used a activation code to make this more secure.
+In market thare are a lot of hackers to clone the anti-virus and make another fake anti-virus & this fake anti-virus won't protect you.

+To avoid the [fake anti-virus ] we make this extra step.

+# How to Get this activation code ?

+    ans>> simply mail here < darkalienweb@gmail.com >
+mail what to write?
+    ans>> sir,I need the activation code.
+NOTE:You will get the activation code in next 4hours.

 note [ Do not skip any step in installisation process!!!! ]

 # install